mykilio/docs/docs/ecosystem/concepts.md

 # Concepts

-This document explains the underlying concepts and ideas of the microservice architecture.
+This document explains the underlying concepts and ideas of this library.

 > _TODO: Insert diagram that illustrates the correlation between **Channels**, **Gateways**, **Brokers** and **Services**._